Dod Law is Fully Operational and Available During the COVID-19 Crisis. Contact Us for a Free Phone Consultation Today!

 San Diego traffic police are everywhere.
 From distracted driving to responding to life-threatening car crashes, they put their lives on the line to keep our roads safe.
 Sometimes, part of the job involves getting drunk drivers off the road.
 Yet, an officer must have reasonable suspicion that a driver has committed a violation before he can pull him over and issue a citation.
 Sometimes, a regular traffic stop can lead to a DUI investigation.

 After confirming his suspicions of DUI, an officer may place the driver under arrest.
 They can only do so upon establishing probable cause for arrest, which they do when they verify their previous suspicion of the driver violating the law.

 If you’ve recently been stopped for DUI in San Diego, you should know that officers must follow certain rules before they can request that you submit to testing and before placing you under arrest.
-If you’ve been arrested, contact a knowledgeable attorney for DUI near you.
+If you’ve been arrested, contact a knowledgeable San Diego DUI Attorney near you.

 What is Reasonable Suspicion?

 Police officers on traffic duty can’t stop any driver on a hunch that they’re breaking the law; rather, they must have reasonable suspicion that this is the case.
 Reasonable suspicion is a legal standard of proof that’s less than probable cause.
 It requires police officers to have an objectively reasonable basis for suspecting that someone has committed a crime before detaining him.